-A scene along the Big Cottonwood Canyon Scenic Byway
+Aspens in fall colors along the Big Cottonwood Canyon Scenic Byway

-Big Cottonwood Canyon Scenic Byway may be only 14.3 miles long but it drives into a spectacular canyon in the Wasatch Mountains with Mount Olympus Wilderness to the north, Twin Peaks Wilderness to the south.
+Big Cottonwood Canyon Scenic Byway may be only 14.3 miles long but it drives into a spectacular canyon in the Wasatch Mountains with Mount Olympus Wilderness to the north and Twin Peaks Wilderness to the south.
 At the end of the route you'll find Brighton Ski Resort and Solitude Mountain Resort, two of Utah's finest.
 There's something about these mountains and their ability to capture between 20 and 50 feet of "champagne powder" snow every year that makes this area world-famous for the skiing.

 The route rises around 2,500' between the base of the mountains and the terminus at Brighton Ski Resort so be prepared for a long uphill climb in a steep and narrow canyon.